+Supervised Fire Drills

-Supervised Fire Drills.
-Fire drills are conducted once per semester in each residence hall by the Office of Student Life.
+Fire drills are conducted once per semester in each residence hall by the Office of Student Affairs and Diversity, Equity, Inclusion, & Belonging.
 Area Coordinators and Resident Advisors activate fire alarm systems and evacuate buildings.
 Students are required to participate and evacuate during a drill.
+All students are to remain outside the building until College officials allow them to return.

-Evacuation Policy and Procedures.
+Evacuation Policy and Procedures

 Resident Advisors will provide students with the specific exit pathways and procedures for evacuating their residence hall.
 All students must evacuate a residence hall in the event of a fire alarm.
 Residents are advised of their assembly area for such events during orientation by their Resident Advisor.
 Residents may not re-enter their building until they are cleared to do so by proper authority.
 In the event that a building becomes uninhabitable due to any crisis, evacuated students will be temporarily relocated to another designated building.